 All ratings for financial investments are provided by independent, third-party credit rating agencies.
-Unrated financial investments include unrated liquidity deposits held at SaskCentral and non-debt (equity) instruments.
+Unrated financial investments include unrated liquidity deposits held at SaskCentral, term deposits held at an unrated Credit Union Central subsidiary, and equity instruments.

-For the years ended December 31, 2023 and December 31, 2022 (in thousands of CDN \$)
+For the years ended December 31, 2024 and December 31, 2023 (in thousands of CDN \$)